Last Updated on July 29, 2021 by Danny

 Each drum pad comes with Yamaha’s TCS (texture cellular silicone), which the company created for DTX pads.
 These have higher sensitivity than traditional options while producing less noise.
 You will find the strikes have a realistic feel, which enables advanced users to show off their technique.

-The model is outstanding for students and intermediate players.
+The drum set is outstanding for students and intermediate players.
 Yamaha does an excellent job of squeezing in a boatload of features at a reasonable price.
 Now you can take your drumming to the next level without disturbing your housemates or neighbors!

-While $1,000 may seem like a steep price for an electronic drum set, you should consider it as an investment.
+While a $1000 electronic drum set may look pricey, but you should consider it as an investment.
 These kits offer drummers long-lasting opportunities to learn proper techniques, explore new genres, and develop new skills.
 Whether you want the DTX502’s versatility or the affordability of the Donner DED-200, there is no going wrong with any option on this list.